lietu/OpenFanController/Software/README.md

 ### Running from source [Win/Linux/Mac]

-On any OS, if you have Python 3.9 (or higher) and PIP installed, you can run from source code.
+On any OS, if you have Python 3.9 (or higher) and [Poetry](https://python-poetry.org/docs/#installation) installed, you can run from source code.

 1. Clone this repository and navigate to `Software/Python` folder.
-2. Install Python dependencies by running `pip install -r requirements.txt`
+2. Install Python dependencies by running `poetry install`
-3. Run the main application with `python webserver.py`
+3. Run the main application with `poetry run python webserver.py`
 4. Open `http://localhost:3000` to access the Web GUI
 <br><br>